-Each new nursing program proposed will be evaluated by CAQC within the context of the NEPAB standards for the program in effect at the time of application.
-The NEPAB standards are available on the CARNA website.
+Each new nursing program proposed will be evaluated by CAQC within the context of the CRNA standards for the program in effect at the time of application.
+The Nursing Education Program Approval Standards are available on the CARNA website.

 Revised to add Baccalaureate Degrees in Nursing, December 2009